 | LONDON/ANCHORAGE, Alaska

-LONDON/ANCHORAGE, Alaska The runaway oil rig that ran aground in Alaska on New Year's Eve dragged two vessels trying to control it more than 10 miles toward shore in just over an hour before the crews cut it loose to save themselves in "near hurricane" conditions.
+LONDON/ANCHORAGE, Alaska An oil rig that ran aground in Alaska on New Year's Eve in "near hurricane" conditions dragged two vessels trying to control it more than 10 miles toward a wave-battered rocky shore before the crews cut it loose to save themselves.

-They paint a frightening picture of the 28,000-tonne, saucer-shaped rig being thrust toward the shore on waves up to 35 feet high driven by winds up to 62 mph, pulling its towing vessel, the Aiviq, and a tug, the Alert, behind it.
+The 28,000-tonne, saucer-shaped rig was pushed toward the shore by waves up to 35 feet and winds up to 62 mph, dragging its main towing vessel the Aiviq and a tug, the Alert, behind it.

 The 30-year-old Kulluk is operated by Noble Corp and was refitted by Shell for its summer 2012 drilling expedition in the Beaufort Sea off northern Alaska.

-Shell spent $4.5 billion preparing for extraction activities there and in the Chukchi Sea further east, but has yet to complete a single well, while facing some embarrassing setbacks.
+Shell spent $4.5 billion preparing for extraction activities there and in the Chukchi Sea further east, but has yet to complete a single well.

-Any Kulluk damage could threaten Shell's 2013 drilling program because its oil-spill plans require a second rig to be available at all times in case a relief well needs to be drilled to kill the well.
-That is the Noble-owned Discoverer, which would also be unable to drill without another rig nearby.
+Any Kulluk damage may threaten Shell's 2013 drilling program because its oil-spill plans require a second rig to be available at all times in case a relief well needs to be drilled to kill a well.
+The Noble-owned Discoverer is Shell's other Alaska rig.

 The Kulluk was on its way south for the winter.
 It had been towed east from the Beaufort, and then south through the Bering Strait that separates the northernmost U.S. state from Siberia.